zeldin/android-sdk-ppc/README.md

 Limitations
 ===========

-* The Platform-tool `llvm-rs-cc` is not built.
-It is removed instead.
+* The Build-tool `llvm-rs-cc` is not built.
+It is replaced with a placeholder script instead.